 This course is a study of theory and practice of audio production in radio, television, film and digital recording applications.
 Students will gain experience in current industry information including studio procedures, talent and song writing evaluation, licensing, publishing, promotion, merchandising, and audio recording in radio, television, film and digital recording applications.
-This course may be taken 2 times when new products, software or features are taught.
 Lecture & lab.
 Optional pass/no pass grade.
+Transferable to CSU.